Investigating the Histogram Loss in Regression: Proofs

 The sum in \eqref{eq:final} consists of the area under a Gaussian pdf in some intervals.
 Since $\delta \in [-\frac{w}{2}, \frac{w}{2}]$ the sum in the second term can be at most $0.5$ (when $\delta=\frac{w}{2}$ and the intervals connect to each other to form the positive half of a Gaussian pdf) and at least $-0.5$ (when $\delta=-\frac{w}{2}$ and the interval bounds are reversed).
 So, given the bounds on $\delta$ and the sum, we can see the overall error cannot exceed $[-w, w]$.

 However, as long as $\delta > 0$, each term in the sum is positive and the sum is positive (because it is a part of a Gaussian pdf) and, when $\delta < 0$ the terms in the sum become negative (because the integral bounds are flipped).
-So the two terms in the sum will have opposite signs and will not add to each other, and the error is bounded by $(-\frac{w}{2},\frac{w}{2})$.
-This is a tight bound since the worst case is when $\sigma \rightarrow 0$ (and the loss becomes HL-OneBin) and $\delta = \pm \frac{w}{2}$.
-Then $\pdnox^*$ will have all its density on the bin that contains $y$ and the error is $\cen_0 - y = -\delta = \mp \frac{w}{2}$ \textbf{(Statement 4)}.
+So the two terms in the sum will have opposite signs and will not add to each other, and the error is bounded by $[-\frac{w}{2},\frac{w}{2}]$.
+This is a tight bound since for example when $\sigma \rightarrow 0$ (and the loss becomes HL-OneBin) and $\delta = \pm \frac{w}{2}$ then $\pdnox^*$ will have all its density on the bin that contains $y$ and the error is $\cen_0 - y = -\delta = \mp \frac{w}{2}$ \textbf{(Statement 4)}.

 \end{proof}

 \proppredbound*

 \begin{proof} We drop the subscript $y$ for brevity.